OpenLMIS/openlmis-referencedata/demo-data/README.md

                       point supervisory node
     * psupervisor - has this role for Family Planning & Essential Meds for SN1/FP Approval point supervisory node
+    * divo1 - has this role for EPI at Cuamba district approval point (SN-CUAMBA-DIST)
+    * rivo - has this role for EPI at Niassa province approval point (SN-NIASSA-PROV)
 5. Warehouse Clerk
   * rights:
-    * Requisition View
+    * Orders View
-    * Requisition Convert to Order
+    * Orders Edit (Requisition Convert to Order)
     * PoDs Manage
   * users:
     * administrator - has this role for WH01/Ntcheu District Warehouse and WH02/Balaka District Warehouse
     * wclerk1 - has this role for WH01/Ntcheu District Warehouse
     * wclerk2 - has this role for WH02/Balaka District Warehouse
+    * vwclerk1 - has this role at Mozambique Central Warehouse (W001)
 6. Delivery Approver
   * rights:
     * PoDs Manage